project-transparent/glaze/README.md

 ## Overview

+Some may recognize Java as a very verbose language, and so to show off Project Transparent's libraries, we created this annotation library alongside them to help reduce the amount of boilerplate in your code.
+[Project Lombok](https://github.com/rzwitserloot/lombok) inspired this project heavily, but we attempt to offer different, more experimental utilities in less code.

 ### Requirements
 Glaze is designed to use JDK 8 but supports later versions, such versions may be unstable with this project at the moment.